Fr. 18.50

 Read more

 Zusatztext It's remarkable that Cormac McCarthy could revive the antique genre of the philosophical dialogue as convincingly as he does here.
 His prose bites.
-Informationen zum Autor Cormac McCarthy was the author of many acclaimed novels, including The Road and Blood Meridian .
-Among his honours are the Pulitzer Prize for Fiction and the PEN/Saul Bellow Award for lifetime achievement in American literature.
-Klappentext Full of rich dialogue, Cormac McCarthy's insightful and philosophical play, The Sunset Limited, probes the deepest questions of human existence.
+Informationen zum Autor Cormac McCarthy Klappentext The Sunset Limited : A gripping philosophical drama from the legendary Cormac McCarthy Deft, spare, and full of artful tension, The Sunset Limited is a beautifully crafted play from the legendary Cormac McCarthy, author of No Country for Old Men and Blood Meridian.
 A startling encounter on a New York subway platform leads two strangers to a run-down tenement where a life or death decision must be made.
-In that small apartment, 'Black' and 'White', as the two men are known, begin a conversation that leads each back through his own history - mining the origins of two diametrically opposing world views, they begin a dialectic redolent of the best of Beckett.
-White is a professor whose seemingly enviable existence of relative ease has left him nonetheless in despair.
-Black, an ex-con and ex-addict, is the more hopeful of the men - though he is just as desperate to convince White of the power of faith as White is to deny it.
-Their aim is no less than this: to discover the meaning of life.
-Deft, spare, and full of artful tension, The Sunset Limited by Cormac McCarthy is a beautifully crafted, consistently thought-provoking, and deeply intimate work by one of the most insightful writers of our time.
-‘McCarthy has a true ear for the truncated rhythms of dialogue . . . intensely alive to the power of words.’
+In that small apartment, the two men, known as 'Black' and 'White', begin a conversation that leads each back through his own history.
+White is a professor whose seemingly enviable existence has left him in despair.
+Black, an ex-con recovering from drug addiction, is the more hopeful of the men.
+He is desperate to convince White of the power of faith, while White is equally desperate to deny it.
+Between them, they hope to discover the meaning of life itself in this compelling exploration of existentialism, nihilism, and the human condition. ' The Sunset Limited grips from the very first page' - Financial Times ‘McCarthy has a true ear for the truncated rhythms of dialogue . . . intensely alive to the power of words.’
 The Times Zusammenfassung A rich, philosophical play, probing the deepest questions of human existence, from the author of The Road and All the Pretty Horses.

 Product details